George Valentin Bibescu

-George III Valentin, Prince Bibescu ([ˈdʒe̯ordʒe valenˈtin biˈbesku]; 22 March 1880, Bucharest – 2 July 1941, Bucharest) was a Romanian early aviation pioneer and automobile enthusiast.
+George III Valentin, Prince Bibescu ([ˈdʒe̯ordʒe valenˈtin biˈbesku]; 22 March 1880 – 2 July 1941) was a Romanian early aviation pioneer and automobile enthusiast.

 Family

-His parents were Prince George Bibescu (1834-1902) (son of Gheorghe Bibescu) and Valentine de Riquet de Caraman, In 1902, he married Marthe Lucie Lahovary (1886-1973), who took the name Marthe Bibesco.
+His parents were Prince George Bibescu (1834–1902; son of Gheorghe Bibescu) and Valentine de Riquet de Caraman.
+On 29 July 1902, he married Marthe Lucie Lahovary (1886–1973), who took the name Marthe Bibesco.
 They had one daughter, Valentina, born 27 August 1903.
 In 1912, he gave his wife as a present the Mogoșoaia Palace.

 Automobiles

 Bibescu, together with the engineer and explorer Bazil Assan and the baron Barbu Bellu, was the first person to bring an automobile to Romania.
 The first two requested one from the brand FN Herstal.
 Since Bibescu did not have the time to register it, in 1900, Assan became the first person in the country to receive a Vehicle registration plate, 1B.
 However, Bibescu did not want to allow this, so the Capital Prefecture made an exception and gave him in 1901 the plate 0B, making him the owner of the first plate in Romania.